joycesim/MAGEMin/README.md

 Do note that you have to install Julia first, which is really easy as shown on [their website](https://julialang.org/downloads/).

-To install `MAGEMinApp` simply type the following into your terminal:
+To install `MAGEMinApp` simply type the following into your terminal while in the Julia environment:
 ```julia
 julia> ]
 pkg> add MAGEMinApp